 Aurora Cannabis Stock Plunges 18% After Q4 Earnings Call

-Aurora Cannabis Inc. (NYSE: ACB) shares plunged over 18% after-hours, following the release of the company’s fourth-quarter earnings results.
+Aurora Cannabis Inc. (NYSE: ACB) shares plunged over 18% after hours following the release of the company’s fourth-quarter earnings results.

 The Edmonton, Canada-based company reported losing more than CA$3.3 billion ($2.5 billion) in the fiscal year closing Tuesday.

 On Monday, Jefferies upgraded Aurora from Underperform to Hold.
-This, along with anticipation for Tuesday's earning call, caused the cannabis giant’s stock to rise, closing high at 15%.
-However excitement fell after the company released its quarterly earnings, causing the stock price to plunge to over 18% after market close, hitting -3% at the time of this publication.
+This, along with anticipation for Tuesday's earnings call, caused the cannabis giant’s stock to rise, closing Tuesday up 15%.
+However, excitement fell after the company released its quarterly earnings, causing the stock price to plunge to over 18% after the market close.

 “Aurora has slipped from its top position in Canadian consumer, a market that continues to support material growth and opportunity," admitted recently-appointed CEO Miguel Martin.